melontini/bootloader-unlock-wall-of-shame/README.md

 * Vivo Y31 2021: [xdaforums.com](https://xdaforums.com/t/unlocking-bootloader-rebooting-in-edl-without-testpoint-vivo-y31-2021.4440801/)

 ### OPPO/Realme
-I don't have a lot to say about OPPO.<br/>
+I don't have much to say about OPPO.<br/>
-The most annoying part about them is that you *can* unlock your bootloader, but only if you can enter fastboot.
+The most annoying thing about them is that you *can* unlock your bootloader, but only if you can get into fastboot.
 And guess what?
 They locked fastboot with an RSA key!

 As per Realme, they decided that segregating people by ~~race~~ their phone's region is cool.
 If you didn't buy your phone in China or India, chances are you won't be unlocking anything anytime soon.

 In April-May 2023 you could unlock any Realme phone using this script [rmx3474-rooting](https://github.com/turistu/rmx3474-rooting), but on May 26th Realme posted this joke of an announcement on their forum [c.realme.com](https://c.realme.com/in/post-details/1671137365285982208).
-(They deleted the original announcement)
+(They've deleted the original announcement)
-Since then, they have forced their servers to return only "new struct" keys, making the Deep Testing app useless if your model is not supported.
+Since then, they have forced their servers to only return "new struct" keys, making the Deep Testing app useless if your model is not supported.

-As per China and India...
+As for China and India...
 Seeing how easily Realme dropped the ball on their global users, I personally would be worried about their future plans.

-For now you can use any of the guides here [c.realme.com](https://c.realme.com/in/post-details/1248075024070344704) (They're just copy-pasting the same info as the unlock process didn't change much at all).
-As of August, your applications can take up to 10 days to be approved.
+For now you can use any of the guides here [c.realme.com](https://c.realme.com/in/post-details/1248075024070344704) (They're just copy-pasting the same info since the unlock process hasn't changed much).
+Your applications may take up to 10 days to be approved.

 If you need Deep Testing, try this: [xdaforums.com](https://xdaforums.com/t/unlock-bootloader-help.4425415/post-86777721).